amit-upadhyay-IT/amit-upadhyay-IT.github.io/_tutorials/Recursions/exhaustive-search.md

 With this much of hint try to solve the problem on your own.

-If you have solved it then you are great.
+If you have solved it then you are doing great.
 But if you are stuck it's okay because it's a different kind of recursion problem where you might need the help of the above general proposed algorithm.

 Also, there is one more interesting approach which I like very much.
 In this approach, you create a tree which will represent the solution and then write the code for that.